hasura/doculyzer/README.md

 - **Element-Level Precision**: Maintains granular accuracy to specific document elements
 - **Relationship Mapping**: Identifies connections between document elements
 - **Configurable Vector Representations**: Support for different vector dimensions based on content needs, allowing larger vectors for technical content and smaller vectors for general content
+- **Modular Dependencies**: Only install the components you need, with graceful fallbacks when optional dependencies are missing

 ## Supported Document Types